 logitpi,j,k=vi,j,k⊤α

-Similarly to Equation 3. these coefficients are described as random effects arising from a common community level distribution, where μα represents the community level mean effect for each detection covariate effect and Tα is a diagonal matrix representing the variability of these among species in the community (Equation 6.).
+Similarly, to Equation 3. these coefficients are described as random effects arising from a common community level distribution, where μα represents the community level mean effect for each detection covariate effect and Tα is a diagonal matrix representing the variability of these among species in the community (Equation 6.).

 αi∼Normalμα,Tα